-- 5 Previous year's/period figures have been re-grouped/re-arranged where necessary. - 6 There are no contingent liabilities and other commitments as on March 31, 2024 and March 31, 2023.
-Contingent asset is neither recognized nor disclosed in the financial statements. - 7 Expenses other than Management Fees and Audit Fees are Inclusive of GST where applicable. - 8 Other Income Rs.
-5.47 lakhs represents Exit load credited to the scheme (2023 : Rs.
-14.46 lakhs represents Exit load credited to the scheme).
+- 6 There are no contingent liabilities and other commitments as on March 31, 2024 and March 31, 2023.
+Contingent asset is neither recognized nor disclosed in the financial statements. - 7 Expenses other than Management Fees are Inclusive of GST where applicable. - 8 Other income represents Exit load credited to the scheme is Rs.
+0.04 lakhs (2023: Rs.
+0.02 lakhs represents Exit load credited to the scheme).